PO Box 2291

 As you step inside model HS-6601 you will see a wardrobe to your immediate left inside the rear entrance.
 There is a wet bath with a vent to your immediate right.

 The u-shaped dinette provides a place to relax and enjoy a meal and can easily be converted to sleeping space if needed.
 There is also an overhead cabinet for storage above.

 The kitchen features a two burner cook-top, sink and refrigerator cabinet with overhead.
-Step up to a queen size bed with escape vent, TV shelf, and so much more!
+Step up to a queen size bed, TV shelf, and so much more!